JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 Rachel and me.
 His heart is set on our marriage–there will be great difficulty, I fear, in reconciling him to the breaking-off of the engagement.
-I must stop him, for all our sakes, from coming here till he IS reconciled.
+I must stop him, for all our sakes, from coming here till he _Is_ reconciled.
 Best and dearest of friends, we shall meet again!”

 With those words he hurried out.
 In equal haste on my side, I ran upstairs to compose myself in my own room before meeting Aunt Ablewhite